Fibromyalgia: In Depth

 Other Psychological and Physical Approaches

 So little research has been done on chiropractic care and hypnosis for fibromyalgia that no conclusions can be reached about these practices.

-An approach called amygdala retraining, which includes various mind and body practices, has been proposed as a treatment for fibromyalgia.
+An approach called amygdala retraining, which includes various psychological and physical practices, has been proposed as a treatment for fibromyalgia.
 Because almost no research has been done on this approach, its effectiveness and safety cannot be evaluated.

 - It has been suggested that deficiencies in vitamin D might worsen fibromyalgia symptoms.
 In one study of women with fibromyalgia who had low vitamin D levels, 20 weeks of vitamin D supplementation led to a reduction in pain.

 - Researchers are investigating whether low magnesium levels contribute to fibromyalgia and if magnesium supplements might help to reduce symptoms.

 - Other substances of natural origin that have been studied for fibromyalgia include dietary supplements such as soy, S-adenosyl-L-methionine (SAMe), and creatine.
 There’s not enough evidence to determine whether these products are helpful.

 - “Natural” doesn’t necessarily mean “safe.”
 Products of natural origin can have side effects, and some may interact with medications.
 Even vitamins and minerals (including vitamin D and magnesium) can be harmful if taken in excessive amounts.